 - i.
-The present value is based on the WALS of the capital equipment as provided by the Applicant and the discount rate determined by the Executive Director. - (iii) Net change in use of electricity generated from current sources (energy efficiency).
-The TPB resulting from the net change in the use of electricity generated from current sources is based on the lifetime pollution benefit (LPB) of each unit and the increase in unit sales that can be attributed to the sales and use tax exclusion. - a.
-The LPB is calculated using the annual net improvement in system consumption per unit (NI) as provided by the Applicant and estimates of the dollar value of pollution avoided per MWh (\$MWh), per GGE (\$GGE), or per MMBTU (\$MMBTU), respectively, as determined by the Executive Director, pursuant to the following formula:
+The present value is based on the WALS of the capital equipment as provided by the Applicant and the discount rate determined by the Executive Director. - (ii) Net change in fossil fuel consumption resulting from increased use of Alternative Source fuels.
+The TPB resulting from the net change in consumption of fossil fuels is based on the lifetime pollution benefit (LPB) of each unit and the increase in unit sales that can be attributed to the sales and use tax exclusion. - a.
+The LPB is calculated based on the dollar value of pollution avoided per unit calculated as the number of GGEs per unit (GGEA) times the dollar value of pollution avoided per GGE (\$GGE) less the dollar value of offsetting pollution cost for any fuel or electricity required to produce a unit (OFF) of Alternative Source fuel (\$GGE or \$MWh or dollar value of pollution cost per unit for other pollutants), as determined by the Executive Director, pursuant to the following formula: